 - Check the sequence order of the items as per the items added to the cart.

 - Check whether the user can check out multiple items from the cart.

 - Check after Adding multiple items of different types and verify.

 - Check whether the number of all added items is displayed correctly or not.

 - Check whether the amount changes; your user added or removed items from the cart.

 - The user can change the quantity of the added items in the cart.

 - Check the cart total when the admin end enables the exclusive tax.

 - Check the cart total when the admin end enables the inclusive tax.

 - Check that the product details page opens when the user clicks on the product description on the checkout page.

 - Check that the UI of the add-to-cart is as per the requirement.

 - Check Users can access the Checkout Page only after adding the product to the cart.

-- Check the checkout page user can see all the product details like Name, Quantity, Amount, etc.
+- Check the checkout page; the user can see all the product details like Name, Quantity, Amount, etc.

 - Check that the checkout address page is only accessible to registered users.

 - Check the checkout page after adding one item to the cart and close the browser.
 After reopening the same page, the previously added item is displayed in the cart.

-- Check that the mandatory fields of the checkout address page are filled; the fields can be Name, Street Address, City, State, Country, or Postal code.
+- Check that the mandatory fields of the checkout address page are filled out; the fields can be name, street address, city, state, country, or postal code.

-- Check error message is displayed when the user fills invalid input details in the mandatory fields.
+- Check error message is displayed when the user fills in invalid input details in the mandatory fields.

 - Check if the back-to-cart button is available so the user can modify the cart content per his/her requirement.

-- Check that the user is only redirected to the Check out page after filling invalid mandatory details on the checkout address page.
+- Check that the user is only redirected to the Checkout page after filling in invalid mandatory details on the checkout address page.